 Most legal publications in Germany deal with two issues: a reconstruction of what exactly was the German law on visa for Turkish nationals on 1 January 1973 and the question whether Soysal applies only to service providers or to service recipients as well.
 The latter position is subscribed by the majority of the authors (Dienelt 2009, Gutmann 2009, Mielitz and Westphal 2009).
+This position is also confirmed in a study of the Wissenschaftliche Dienst Deutscher Bundestag, the research department of the German Parliament (Schröder 2011).
 The main arguments of those who argue for the restrictive interpretation (Haylbronner 2009, Hecker 2009 and Welte 2009) are: (1) this is not what the parties had in mind when signing the Association Agreement in 1963, (2) recipients of services, especially tourists, are not considered to be economically active in the EU law, (3) the reception of services is linked to the residence rights of Union citizens, and (4) in the broader interpretation market freedom and freedom of movement would merge, while this are two separate issues.